brendanclarke/LXR/README.md

 **Per-voice MIDI CC assignments.** Individual voice MIDI channels now have direct CC mappings without needing NRPN, covering all voice parameters.
 The global channel takes precedence: global CC1 is morph (Mod Wheel), and global CC2-127 route through the global CC table.
 See `knowledge_files/comms_spec_reference/MIDI_TABLE.md` for the full assignment table.

 **Per-voice morph as automation target.** Individual voice morph is available as a velocity modulation target and as an LFO modulation target.
-LFO-to-voice-morph modulates between the current per-voice morph value (at zero depth) and the morph kit value (at full depth).
+Velocity modulation sets the per-voice morph value once per trigger in the same way as step automation or from the PERF menu, and will cause a visible update to the PERF menu.
+LFO-to-voice-morph works differently: it modulates between the current per-voice morph value, which is visible on the PERF menu, and the morph kit value at full depth modulation depth.

 **Samples imported as one-shot or loops.** Samples added to the 'SAMPLES' folder in the SD card are imported as one-shot.
 Samples in the 'LOOPS' folder always play looped.
 248 Max samples; there should be about 300k free, there should be a warning if either limit is exceeded.

 **Oscillator Wave Interpolation.** A global setting toggles a dynamically-assigned slot to interpolate across waveforms when a modulator changes the waveform of one of the primary oscillators of a drum voice.
+This applies only to the primary oscillator (not the FM oscillators) of the drum vocies.

 ---